 As hinted at earlier, when analyzing samples using a GPC/SEC system with advanced detectors knowing the exact concentration of the sample at each data slice is critical.
 The calculation of all molecular parameters from the light scattering, viscometer, and UV detectors is dependent on knowing the sample concentration, as indicated in the equations below.
 When the dn/dc value is known, a sample of unknown concentration can be analyzed and the RI signal can be used to determine the concentration.
 This concentration is then applied to the other detector equations allowing for the calculation of molecular weight, IV, and other related properties.
 Ultimately, the dn/dc value is important because it is the link that translates the raw RI signal to sample concentration.

 Taking advantage of the direct relationship between concentration and dn/dc value, there is a way to use the OMNISEC software to easily calculate an unknown dn/dc value.
-The one requirement is that the sample be completely soluble in the dissolution solvent and mobile phase so that the input concentration corresponds to the mass of sample observed by the detectors.
+The one requirement is that the sample is completely soluble in the dissolution solvent and mobile phase so that the input concentration corresponds to the mass of the sample observed by the detectors.
 The software will assume a 100% sample recovery, and by knowing the input concentration and injection volume will relate the amount of mass injected into the system to the RI signal observed.
 Since the concentration is known in this case, the only unknown parameter in the RI equation listed above is the dn/dc value, which the software will calculate and display.
 A more thorough version of this approach is to analyze a dilution series of a sample and obtain the dn/dc value from the relationship between the RI response and the various sample concentrations.
 However, these methods fall short when the sample concentration or purity is not known, the sample is not completely soluble, or any other situation in which the assumption of 100% recovery cannot be met.

 In addition to being vital to calculate characterization data for your sample, the dn/dc value can affect your raw data in ways you might not realize.
 The first way was touched upon earlier, in that the magnitude of the dn/dc value will affect the peak height and area.
 Also mentioned was the situation in which the dn/dc of a sample is zero, resulting in no sample peak.
 While most samples have positive dn/dc values, in which their refractive index is higher than that of the mobile phase producing a positive sample peak, that’s not always the case.
 There are some sample-solvent combinations that lead to a negative dn/dc value for the sample, the most common being polyolefins in 1,2,4-trichlorobenzene (TCB).
 This leads to interesting looking chromatograms, such as the triple detector chromatogram for a polyethylene sample in TCB below, where the RI signal shows a negative peak while the other detectors present positive peaks.
 If you encounter a sample like this there’s no need to worry – the software can handle negative RI peaks just as easily as positive ones.

 More common than negative sample peaks are negative solvent peaks.
 These typically appear at the void volume of the column at the end of an analysis.
 The negative peak between 32-33 mL in the above chromatogram is an example of this.
 Differences between the dissolution solvent and mobile phase will produce any number of positive and/or negative peaks in this region.
-Due to the sensitivity of the RI detector these dn/dc differences can be as slight as the amount of moisture absorbed by the mobile phase vs. the dissolution solvent, the presence of salt in one or the other, or even the use of two different bottles of the same commercial solvent.
+Due to the sensitivity of the RI detector, these dn/dc differences can be as slight as the amount of moisture absorbed by the mobile phase vs. the dissolution solvent, the presence of salt in one or the other, or even the use of two different bottles of the same commercial solvent.
 The good thing is that as long as they’re resolved from the sample peak they don’t affect the data analysis process at all.

 If you refer back to the list of detector response equations you’ll see that the dn/dc value is also included in the light scattering equation.
 While the primary factor affecting the light scattering response is a sample’s molecular weight, there is a refractive index element involved.
 We’ve already discussed how a sample with a dn/dc value of zero will not produce an RI signal; it will not produce a light scattering signal as well.
 And since the dn/dc term in the light scattering equation is squared, samples with low dn/dc values are sometimes difficult to observe.